buddypress/style-modules/README.md

 ###Submitting###
 All submissions should be made by creating a ticket on [trac.buddypress] (https://buddypress.trac.wordpress.org/newticket) and selecting `Style Module` as the ticket type.

-_Any questions or problems related to creating a module may be raised on the style module repos issue tracker as a ticket:_
+_Any questions or problems related to creating a module may be raised on the style module repos issue tracker as a ticket:
+<a href="https://github.com/buddypress/style-modules/issues/new">New Ticket</a>_

 Upload your folder(files) zipped complete with seperate SC & readme.md